Scaling of entanglement entropy at deconfined quantum criticality

 The main results are shown in Fig.~\ref{fig:fig3}.
 Since the columnar dimers in $H_{J_1-J_2}$ break the lattice translation symmetry, we test three different types of the entangling region $A$, denoted as odd, even-A and even-B. Each type of regions gives a different value of the area-law coefficient since they cut different kinds of bonds, which also strongly affects the estimate of the subleading corner correction.
 We find the even-B regions, whose boundaries do not cut any dimer and thus have the smallest area-law coefficient, yield the most robust finite-size scaling behavior.
 We therefore adopt such a geometry for both $H_{J_1-J_2}$ and $H_{J-Q_3}$ presented here.
 Detailed discussions of the three different boundaries and their finite-size scaling behavior of $S^{(2)}_A(L)$ are presented in SM~\cite{suppl}.

 The main panel of Fig.~\ref{fig:fig3} (a) shows finite size dependence of the $S^{(2)}_{A}(L)$ for the $H_{J_1-J_2}$ at its QCP.
 After fitting the data with Eq.~\eqref{eq:REE}, we obtain the coefficients $a$, $s$ and $b$.
-We find $s=0.081(4)$, consistent within errorbar with previous numerical results for O(3) QCP in bilayer Heisenberg models~\cite{KallinJS2014,Helmes2014}.
+We find $s=0.081(4)$, very close to the prediction of Gaussion theory.
 In the inset, we plot the EE after extracting the area-law contribution, i.e. $S^{(2)}_{A}-aL$ versus $\ln(L)$.
 The linear dependence is quite clear with a negative slope, i.e. $s>0$.

 We now turn to the DQC of $H_{J-Q_3}$.
 Here the model is manifestly translation-invariant, so naively no special choice for the geometry of the entangling region is necessary.
 However, even at the DQC the VBS domains still exist in a finite-size system and can still cause uncertainty in the EE.
 To reduce such finite-size error, we employ a small pinning field to lock the VBS order to a fixed configuration, which allows us to work consistently with the even-B regions~\cite{Assaad2013,YCWang2021DQCdisorder}.
 The field is applied on the $J_2$ term such that $J_2=J+\frac{\delta}{L}$, i.e. when extrapolating to the thermodynamic limit, the simulated Hamiltonian goes back to the original $H_{J-Q_3}$.
-We find the value of $\delta=0.05$ gives the well-converged results of $S^{(2)}_{A}(L)$ and also note that even without the pinning field, $\delta=0$, the same qualitative conclusion, as in Fig.~\ref{fig:fig3} (b), still holds (see SM~\cite{suppl} for details).
+We find the value of $\delta=0.05$ gives the well-converged results of $S^{(2)}_{A}(L)$ and also note that even without the pinning field, $\delta=0$, the same qualitative conclusion, as in Fig.~\ref{fig:fig3} (b), still holds (see SM~\cite{suppl} for details where such universal behavior of the negative log-correction is persistently present from $\delta \in [0,0.15]$, representing the robustness of our observation.)

 The fit of data in main panel of Fig.~\ref{fig:fig3} (b) accroding to Eq.~\eqref{eq:REE} gives rise to $s=-0.49(1)$.
-After extracting the area law contribution, as shown in the inset of $S^{(2)}_{A}-aL$ versus $\ln(L)$, a straight line with positive slope, i.e. $s<0$ appears.
-Such large, negative value of $s$ (one magnitude larger than that in the O(n) transition, the same large $s<0$ also holds even when $\delta=0$), is in sharp constrast to the expected corner corrections of the QCPs with CFT.
+After extracting the area law contribution, as shown in the inset of $S^{(2)}_{A}-aL$ versus $\ln L$, a straight line with positive slope, i.e. $s<0$ appears.
+Such large, negative value of $s$ (one magnitude larger than that in the O$(n)$ transition, the same large $s<0$ also holds even when $\delta=0$), is in sharp constrast to the expected corner corrections of the QCPs with CFT.
 And it is from here, our results unambiguously reveal fundamental differences between DQC and QCPs described by unitary CFTs.